ZhangShiyue/DeepSets/PointClouds/README.md

 ## Baseline Experiments

-Once you have the data file with the name `ModelNet40_cloud.h5` in this directory, you may simply run
+Once you have the data file prepared, you may simply run

     python3 run.py